FelSiq/ts-pymfe/README.md

 ```
 python test.py <data_id> <random_seed> <precomp 0/1>
 ```
-Wehere the first argument is the test time-series id (check [data/comp-engine-export-sample.20200503.csv](https://github.com/FelSiq/ts-pymfe/tree/master/data) file.) and must be between 0 (inclusive) and 19 (also inclusive), the random seed must be an integer, and precomp is a boolean argument ('0' or '1') to activate the precomputation methods, used to calculate common values between various methods and, therefore, speed the main computations.
+Where the first argument is the test time-series id (check [data/comp-engine-export-sample.20200503.csv](https://github.com/FelSiq/ts-pymfe/tree/master/data) file.) and must be between 0 (inclusive) and 19 (also inclusive), the random seed must be an integer, and precomp is a boolean argument ('0' or '1') to activate the precomputation methods, used to calculate common values between various methods and, therefore, speed the main computations.

 Example:
 ```